All Episodes

 Well, just a quick question to you.

-Why don't we push the Democrats into a I don't know if it'll push them into a corner, but they claim to be such lovers of the people.
+Why don't we push the Democrats into a, I don't know if it'll push them into a corner, but they claim to be such lovers of the people.

-Why are they able to get away with selecting this or that section of the population as their own privileged cronies to bail out, usually, so that they can assure themselves perpetual power.
+Why are they able to get away with selecting this or that section of the population as their own privileged cronies to bail out, usually, so that they can assure themselves perpetual power?

-Which which cronies are you talking about here?
+Which cronies are you talking about here?

-Well, I don't mean to say, sir, that I mean to say that they're coming back to cover their own back because I'm thinking of Mr. Frank, for instance, and his uh and his friend uh who was uh who was with Fannie Mae.
+Well, I don't mean to say, sir, that I mean to say that they're coming back to cover their own back.

-But uh are you talking about bankers?
+But are you talking about bankers?

 Are you talking about Wall Street banks and this kind of thing?